-The Spanish style roof is characterized by gorgeous tiles used to create texture, color and detail where plain shingles would otherwise be drab and unappealing.
+The history of the Spanish style roof and Spanish roofing is characterized by gorgeous tiles used to create texture, color and detail where plain shingles would otherwise be drab and unappealing.
 Today, Spanish style roof options are more popular than ever and bring in exciting design elements that can add class to any home or historic structure.

 In Spain, mosaic tiles have been used for hundreds of years in the construction of palaces, cathedrals and more to create artistic and dynamic looks on walls, roofs, floors and more.
 In more modern history, the Spanish style roof earned its place among contemporary builders starting in Florida, where ceramic tiles were overlaid with one another to create water channels and provide a bright option that stood out from dark, flat asphalt shingles.
 Over time, underlayment and structural improvements have been made to improve the durability and service life of Spanish style roof tiles and new technologies have allowed for metal and synthetic materials to replicate the appearance without the fragile nature of traditional ceramics.

 Today, it is possible to create a Spanish style roof that is made of ceramic or concrete tiles, or sheet metal rolled to look like tiles.
 Ceramic and concrete options can now be dyed in a wide range of colors from deep oranges and bright reds to luscious greens.
 The use of pigment powders in the making of the ceramics has kept Spanish style roofs trending as more people explore colors and patterns that reflect heat and add curb appeal.
 Today these tiles come with a number of structural improvements that allow them to be more easily installed and replaced than their predecessors, so it is easier to fix tiles that are broken in storms, and prevent tiles from pulling up under high wind conditions.
 This added durability is a huge improvement for fans of Spanish construction.